 Trinity Church

-From the main road you can see the foundations of a simple nave and chancel church.
+Just below the main road, see the foundations of a simple nave and chancel church.

 St. Saviour’s Church